ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ### Licenses

 Threat protection features are included in all Office 365 subscriptions; however, some subscriptions include more advanced features, such as those in Office 365 Advanced Threat Protection.
+In this article we include subscription requirements for each protection area.

-To learn more, see the following resources:
+To learn more about threat protection features and subsriptions, see the following resources:
 - [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description)
 - [Exchange Online Protection Service Description](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description)
 - [Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center)